About Us

 Volunteering to help after the Christchurch earthquake

-22 February 2011 - the earthquake that changes the lives of thousands.
+22 February 2011 - the earthquake that changed the lives of thousands.

 A Wellington Free Paramedic comforting a CHCH resident after the earthquake.